All Episodes

 It makes them nuts that Cheney was right.

-Over at the Weekly Standard Blog, Stephen Hayes eviscerates the claims of the Washington Post's Greg Sargent who wonders why the famously pro-Cheney media are not tearing into the vice president for hyping the effectiveness of enhanced interrogation techniques.
+Over at the Weekly Standard blog, Stephen Hayes eviscerates the claims of the Washington Post's Greg Sargent, who wonders why the famously pro-Cheney media are not tearing into the vice president for hyping the effectiveness of enhanced interrogation techniques.

 The techniques worked.

-This is what Cheney, you know, they come out and the Obama administration says we're going to investigate these techniques.
+This is what Cheney, you know, they come out and the Obama administration says, we're going to investigate these techniques.

 The techniques violated the moral fiber of the United States.

-We trashed our ideals, blah, blah, blah, and Chinese.
+We trashed our ideals, blah, blah, blah.

-So wait a minute, you release the results.
+You release the results.

-Release the results, and they were finally released, and everybody now sees that the techniques were effective.
+And everybody now sees that the techniques were effective.

 See, back in the spring, the Obama administration tried to rig the torture debate by revealing secret tactics to our enemies.